On this site:

 The Philips GM2882 is an RF signal generator from just after WW2.
 It is a useful instrument to align radios.
 This specimen isn't in terribly good shape, but I think I can fix it.

 The GM2882 is an RF generator covering frequencies from 100 kHz to 60 Mhz.
 This is an interesting instrument.
 It must date from just after WW2.
-It is a steel case with rounded corners, coated with black wrinkle finish.
-This style of case has been used by Philips for their measuring instruments from the around 1937 up until the late 1940's.
-The documentation I found, dating from 1946, indicates that the serial number of my specimen is described by an older version of the documentation.
+It comes in a steel case with rounded corners, coated with black wrinkle finish.
+This style of case has been used by Philips for their measuring instruments from around 1937 up until the late 1940's.
+The documentation I found dates from 1946.
+It refers to serial numbers prior to 2401 as “previous versions”.
+My specimen has a low serial number so it must be older than the 1946 documentation.

 Chassis seen from behind.